-Option Required What It Does Prefix Name No The prefix for the JDBC store's table is generally entered in the following format: [[[catalog.]schema.]prefix] When using multiple JDBC stores, it is required to set this option to a unique value for each configured JDBC store.
+Option Required What It Does Name Yes The name of the JDBC store, which must be unique across all stores in the domain.
+Targets Yes The server instance or migratable target where a JDBC store is targeted.
+Multiple subsystems can share the same JDBC store, as long as they are all targeted to the same server instance or migratable target.
+Note: When using migratable targets for JMS services, you must target the JDBC store to the same migratable target used by the JMS service.
+See "Service Migration" in Using Clusters for Oracle WebLogic Server .
+Data Source Yes The JDBC data source or multi data source used by this JDBC store to access the store's database table (WLStore).
+This data source or multi data source must be targeted to the same server instance as the JDBC store.
+Note: The JDBC store must use a JDBC data source that uses a non-XA JDBC driver and has Supports Global Transactions disabled.
+This limitation does not remove the XA capabilities of layered subsystems that use JDBC stores.
+For example, WebLogic JMS is fully XA-capable regardless of whether it uses a file store or any JDBC store.
+Prefix Name No No The prefix for the JDBC store's table is generally entered in the following format: [[[catalog.]schema.]prefix] When using multiple JDBC stores, it is required to set this option to a unique value for each configured JDBC store.
 When no prefix is specified, the JDBC store table name is simply WLStore and the database implicitly determines the schema according the current user of the JDBC connection.
 Also, two JDBC stores cannot share the same database table.
 For more information, see Section 6.5.2.6.1, "Using Prefixes with a JDBC Store".
 Modifying an existing JDBC store's prefix does not necessarily require a server restart, as described in Section 6.3.3, "Modifying Custom Persistent Store Parameters".
 Logical Name No Optionally used with WebLogic Server subsystems, like EJBs, when deploying a module to an entire cluster, but also require a different physical store on each server instance in the cluster.
 In such a configuration, each physical store would have its own name, but all the persistent stores would share the same logical name.
 Create Table from DDL File No Optionally used with supported DDL (data definition language) files to create the JDBC store's database table (WLStore).
 This option is ignored when the JDBC store's database table already exists.
 For more information, see Section 6.5.2.4, "Creating a JDBC Store Table Using Default and Custom DDL Files".

-For instructions on configuring a JDBC store using the Administration Console, see "Create JDBC Stores" in the Oracle WebLogic Server Administration Console Online Help.]
+For instructions on configuring a JDBC store using the Administration Console, see "Create JDBC Stores" in the Oracle WebLogic Server Administration Console Help.]